balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 <img src="../output/Batch-production-photos/Quick-terminals.jpg" width="400">
 </p>

-6. Start to crimp the wires and each one you complete place them by colour as shown in the photo.
+6. Start to crimp the wires and each one you complete place them by colour to the box as shown in the photo.

 <p align="center">
 <img src="../output/Batch-production-photos/AC-wires-plus-term..jpg" width="400">